 Perhaps the most important reason to visit a doctor when dealing with persistent scaly skin is to rule out the possibility of precancerous growths (these usually appear as small, wart-like dry patches.)

-Occasional swelling of the fingers and hands usually isn’t too big of a deal.
-Dehydration, excess sodium intake and hormonal cycling can all cause these areas to swell.
+Occasional swelling of the fingers and hands isn’t too big of a deal.
+Dehydration, excess sodium intake, and hormonal cycling can all cause these areas to swell.
 Increasing your water consumption and laying off the sodium for a while are two good preventative measures.

-If swelling of the hands/fingers is accompanied by stiffness or pain, it may be an indication of a more serious condition.
+If swelling of the hands/fingers is accompanied by stiffness or pain, it may indicate a more serious condition.
 Hypothyroidism (low thyroid hormone production), rheumatoid arthritis, and systemic sclerosis symptoms include stiffness/pain and swelling of the hands and fingers.

 As with trembling hands, sweaty palms can be induced by anxiety or caffeine overload.
 (Tip: if you’re a coffee lover, carry a water bottle around with you to maintain adequate hydration.)

-Chronically “clammy” hands may indicate a couple of things; menopause or thyroid conditions, or hyperhidrosis, in which overactive sweat glands produce excessive amounts of perspiration.
+Chronically “clammy” hands may indicate menopause or thyroid conditions, or hyperhidrosis, in which overactive sweat glands produce excessive amounts of perspiration.

 Doctors can prescribe stronger antiperspirants to help curtail the sweating.